grafana/loki/docs/getting-started/troubleshooting.md

-This error can appear in Grafana when Loki is added as a datasource, indicating that although Grafana has connected to Loki, Loki hasn't received any logs from promtail yet.
+This error can appear in Grafana when Loki is added as a datasource, indicating that although Grafana has connected to Loki, Loki hasn't received any logs from Promtail yet.
 There may be one of many root causes:

 - Promtail is running and collecting logs but is unable to connect to Loki to send the logs.
 Check Promtail's output.
 - Promtail started sending logs to Loki before Loki was ready.
 This can happen in test environment where Promtail has already read all logs and sent them off.
 Here is what you can do:
-    - Start promtail after Loki, e.g., 60 seconds later.
+    - Start Promtail after Loki, e.g., 60 seconds later.
-    - To force promtail to re-send log messages, delete the positions file (default location `/tmp/positions.yaml`).
+    - To force Promtail to re-send log messages, delete the positions file (default location `/tmp/positions.yaml`).
 - Promtail is ignoring targets and isn't reading any logs because of a configuration issue.